MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **contacts_sort_by** - Tracks whether the contacts are sorted by either first name or last name

 - **darker_system_colors** - Tells us if the user has turned on darkening of system colors on their device to help us detect issues related to this setting

+- **default_density_setting** - The default density mode the user should get the first time they experience inbox density

 - **gray_scale** - Tells us if the user has turned on gray scale on their device to help us detect issues related to this setting